SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DeepBind/README.md

 For a detailed explanation of the model's architecture, you can refer to the supplementary notes of the paper [supplementary notes of the paper](https://static-content.springer.com/esm/art%3A10.1038%2Fnbt.3300/MediaObjects/41587_2015_BFnbt3300_MOESM51_ESM.pdf).

-The architecture of the model and the calibration phase steps are illustrated in **Figure 1** from the paper.
+The architecture of the model and the calibration phase steps are illustrated in **Figure** from the paper.

 <p align="center">
 <img src="deepbind.jpg">